shwetarkadam/letters/index.md

 <!--[Unpolished scrambling thoughts](Unpolished scrambling thoughts)-->
 [Using google sheets as a database???](#using-google-sheets-as-a-database)

+[Web extension which screen records and turns it into a gif]

 [Which approach for my minimal note taking tool?](#which-approach-for-my-minimal-note-taking-tool)

 [SMS messages or push notifications to myself.](#sms-messages-or-push-notifications-to-myself)